chrisshiplet/btcbar/README.md

 https://github.com/nearengine/btcbar/blob/master/Release/btcbar_1_0_0.zip?raw=true

+It requires OS X 10.7+ and a 64-bit processor.

 ## Donate

 If for some reason you feel like donating a few micro btc to future development, those should go here: